Ch0pin/medusa/README.md

 ...and many many more

-A [a WIKI](https://github.com/Ch0pin/medusa/wiki) is currently under construction.
+A [wiki page](https://github.com/Ch0pin/medusa/wiki) is currently under construction.

 # **Updates**: